fmrtl73/pxdocs/content/concepts/internal-kvdb.md

 series: concepts
 ---

-Starting with version 2.0, you can install Portworx with a built-in internal KVDB.
+You can install Portworx with a built-in internal KVDB.
 Portworx automatically deploys the internal KVDB cluster on a set of three nodes in your cluster and removes the requirement for an external KVDB such as etcd.

 ## Install